-Have no fear.
 There is hope for you yet, and you don’t have to be the Ernest Hemingway of business report writing.
 All you need is a little structure, a tinge of self-confidence, and some guts!

 Headlines Rule the Day

-Just be big enough to recognize that you could be wrong and if the organization goes another direction, that’s OK too.
-Look, the report is for the world but there is no law that says you can’t benefit from this golden opportunity to extend your thoughts and suggestions, so take a stand and watch the value of your report, and you, go up.
+Just be big enough to recognize that you could be wrong and if the organization goes another direction, that’s okay, too.
+The report is for the world, but there is no law that says you can’t benefit from this golden opportunity to extend your thoughts and suggestions, so take a stand and watch the value of your report.